 “Customers visiting our new 5,000 sq ft showroom will be able to see our comprehensive range of products and with its 360 degree panoramic views across Manchester, the Neo office will also be an inspiring and vibrant place for our growing team of designers and workplace consultants to work.”

-Potential customers will be able to make use of the virtual reality technology on-site at Neo using Samsung Gear headsets and off-site via a smart phone with a cardboard viewer by visiting the Neo VR page.
+Potential customers will be able to make use of the virtual reality technology on-site at Neo using Samsung Gear headsets and off-site via a smart phone with a cardboard viewer.